Sensory processing

 Sensory Lead Approach - schools and education providers can access free training for staff to become sensory leads.
 To find out more or check if your area is eligible, email sensoryprocessing@ncic.nhs.uk

-Stitch Different website - community interest company run by parents and carers of children with Autism and related needs.
+Stitch Different website - community interest company run by parents and carers who make bespoke weighted products

 Learning disability and autism support